awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 1. Choose **Apply**\.

 For more information about attaching IAM roles to instances, choose one of the following, depending on your selected operating system type:
-+ [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Linux Instances*
++ [Attach an IAM role to an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Linux Instances*
-+ [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Windows Instances*
++ [Attach an IAM role to an instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Windows Instances*

 Continue to [Step 6: \(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md)\.